Unthrottled/ultra-marathon/content/reflections.md

 metaDescription: "This is the meta description"
 ---

-I spent a bunch of time with myself whether it be: meditating, walking long distances, lifting heavy things, or a plethora of other activities.
+I have spent a bunch of time with myself whether it be: meditating, walking long distances, lifting heavy things, or a plethora of other activities.
 They have given me the opportunity to be able to look back at the past, begin to piece together who I am.
 In hopes to find a shape or an outline of my yet undefined future.